SHyPar: A Spectral Coarsening Approach to Hypergraph Partitioning: Experimental Validation

 \section{Experimental Validation}

 There are many applications related to hypergraph partitioning.
 This paper focuses on comprehensively evaluating the performance of the proposed hypergraph partitioning framework for increasingly important applications related to integrated circuits computer-aided design.
 Both the solution quality and runtime efficiency will be carefully assessed by testing them on a wide range of public-domain data sets.
-The developed open-source software packages will also be made available for public assessment.
+The implementation of the proposed algorithm, along with the code for reproducing the experimental results, is publicly available at \url{https://github.com/Feng-Research/SHyPar}.

 To assess the performance of the proposed multilevel hypergraph partitioning tools in applications related to VLSI designs, We apply the multilevel hypergraph partitioning tool developed to partition public-domain VLSI design benchmarks.
 For example, the ISPD98 benchmarks that include ``IBM01'', ``IBM02'', ..., ``IBM18'' hypergraph models with $13,000$ to $210,000$ nodes be adopted \cite{alpert1998ispd98}.
 The performance metrics for multilevel hypergraph partitioning, including the total hyperedge cut, imbalance factors, and runtime efficiency, will be considered for comparisons with state-of-the-art hypergraph partitioning tools, such as hMETIS \cite{karypis1999multilevel}, and KaHyPar \cite{kahypar}.\\